Houston Guardianship Attorney in Texas

-A guardianship is utilized to protect someone unable to take care of themselves.
+A guardianship is created to protect someone unable to take care of themselves.
 Some people need help making decisions and managing their daily affairs because of their age, injury, or disease.
 If this happens, a court of law may appoint a guardian for them.
-A guardianship attorney can help you with this process.
-Call us at 832-479-4499 to know more.
+A Houston guardianship attorney can help you with this process.

 A legal guardian will take care of the ward, or the individual who needs special protection and guidance.
 A guardian has the authority to legally make decisions for the ward and manage their ward’s financial and personal affairs.
 In Texas, the process of appointing a legal guardian includes:

 - Filing a petition in a Texas court

 - Having a hearing in court

 - Having a judge appoint a legal guardian, if needed